soundshader/soundshader.github.io/README.md

 - The 1st obvious observation is that a mandala is drawn in polar coordinates and is `2*PI` periodic.
 - The 2nd observation is that the radial coordinate corresponds to time, while the angular coordinate corresponds to sound frequencies.
-- The 3rd observation is that if we take a tiny circular slice of a mandala `|r - r0| < eps`, and look at that circle as a `2*PI` periodic function of sound samples, we could trivially make it audible.
-The `2*PI` periodic structure will make the produced sound a combination of pure sinusoidal tones.
+- The 3rd observation is that we can take a tiny circular slice of a mandala `|r - r0| < eps`, and look at that circle as a `2*PI` periodic function of sound samples.

 How would you extract periodic patterns from a short 20 ms sample of sound and assemble them back into a `2*PI` periodic function?
 You'd take FFT of the 20 ms sample of sound, take magnitudes of the result, and combine the magnitudes back into a mix of sinusoidal waves with the inverse FFT.
-That's exactly what ACF is doing.
-And the nice property of FFT is that it can be computed in `N*log(N)` time.
+This is what ACF is.

 # Questions?